Feral Cats and TNR

 How can I help?

-We also need volunteers to help community members with their feral cat colonies.
-The more volunteers we have, the more cats we can trap!
+We always need volunteers to help community members with their feral cat colonies.
+The more volunteers we have, the more cats we can help!

 Feral cat recovering in the trap after surgery.